Traditional substations (mechanical relays, limited visibility, first RTUs with IO)

 High availability and constant operation of an electrical substation has always been the focus of an electrical company.
 More faults mean more interruption of service to clients and it translates to less revenue that is not desirable to any company.
 From the early age of electrical systems, engineers and operators have always been interested in collecting useful information on different devices in a substation so they can better evaluate the health of their system, predict potential problems and – in case of a fault – to analyze and troubleshoot the problem as soon as possible to protect their high values assets and to improve their continuous service to their clients

-Lack of communication caused any maintenance or troubleshooting to be costly and lengthy because personnel had to be sent to substations that were often far away and hard to reach.
+Lack of communication caused any maintenance or troubleshooting to be long and costly because personnel had to be sent to substations that were often far away and hard to reach.

 In addition to their superior processing capability, modern substation devices can also hold information in their internal storage for a certain period and transfer this information to third-party applications for further study and analysis.
 IEDs can now send information to a local or remote user via different types of communication.
 This gives operators more flexibility on how and when to process the information to provide a fast recovery time from an interruption in the substation.

 With more information remotely available, new supervisory systems were developed to facilitate the task of a system administrator in the control center.
-A Supervisory Control and Data Acquisition (SCADA) system can collect information from various IEDs in an electrical system via different methods of communication and then control and monitor them using various visualizing technologies – even automating the supervision task based on predefined parameters and algorithms.
+A Supervisory Control and Data Acquisition (SCADA) system can collect information from various IEDs in an electrical system via different methods of communication, control and monitor them using different visualizing technologies and even automate the supervision task based on predefined parameters and algorithms.

-A Human Machine Interface (HMI) is deployed in each substation to provide operators with the local control and monitoring capabilities that are often necessary during the configuration, commissioning or maintenance of the substation.
+A Human Machine Interface (HMI) is deployed in each substation to provide operators with local control and monitoring capabilities which are often necessary during the configuration, commissioning or maintenance of the substation.

 Digital substation, autoconfiguration and standards

-In the beginning of the digital era, each manufacturer had its own way of interpretation and implementation of different elements in an intelligent system.
-These various approaches led to lack of interoperability and caused vendor dependency.
+In the beginning of the digital era each manufacturer had its own way of interpretation and implementation of different elements in an intelligent system which led to the lack of interoperability and caused vendor dependency.
 New standards have been developed to make sure devices from different vendors will function in the same predefined way.
 This gives users more flexibility and freedom to choose functions that suit them better without having to focus too much on manufacturer.

 Big data, non-operational data processing

-In the earlier years of digital technology, limited data points were available on each device and the high cost of communication – as well as a slow data exchange rate – would render it impractical to collect a high amount of data from each substation.
+In the earlier years of digital technology, limited data points were available on each device and the high cost of communication as well as slow data exchange rate would render it impractical to collect high amount of data from each substation.
 Only necessary operational data was sent to control centers and communication lines were cautiously programmed to minimize the bandwidth and communication cost.

 Rapid evolution of communication and process technologies now offers system administrators the luxury of polling more and more operational and non-operational data points from their substations.
-This information can now be processed in a variety of ways using different software to more efficiently monitor an electrical system.
-This technology improvement provides for greater sight on overall health and useful information for other applications such as condition-based maintenance and asset monitoring.
+This information can now be processed in a variety of ways using different software to more efficiently monitor an electrical system - providing for improved sight on overall health and useful information for other applications such as condition-based maintenance and asset monitoring.

 A communication protocol defines a set of rules for transmitting data between two or more communication parties.
 Protocols have been developed to serve various purposes based on specific requirements of that application.